microsoft/pxt-arcade/docs/developer/images.md

 ### User palette settings

 Users can change the color palette used for their projects in the Asset Editor under the **Asset** tab.
 Pressing the **Colors** button will display the Color Palette window.
 Several predefined palettes are available to choose from.
 The user can create a new "custom" palette if desired and pick the 15 colors to fill it.
-This palette will be custom to the project can be set as the default palette by clicking **Apply**.
+This palette will be custom to the project and can be set as the default palette by clicking **Apply**.

 ![User color palette settings](/static/developer/color-palette-window.png)